Types of wood finishes - Roble.Store

 Surface finishes

-As the name suggests, surface finishes are applied on top of the wood to create a protective layer.
+As the name suggests, surface finishes are applied to the top of the wood to create a protective coating.
 This type of wood finish is an excellent choice for furniture and materials that are exposed to a lot of wear and tear.

 Shellac

-The shellac wood finish looks very attractive on wooden objects made from walnut, veneer, and mahogany.
+Shellac wood finish looks very attractive on wooden objects made of walnut, thin veneer and mahogany.
 However, it is not durable and dissolves in water and solvents such as alcohol.

 shellac